 Read the report: Tennessee Quarterly Business and Economic Indicators Reports

-The Tennessee Quarterly Business and Economic Indicators report is created to provide a periodic snapshot of the state’s economy based on a variety of information, including new business data from the Division of Business Services.
+The Tennessee Quarterly Business and Economic Indicators report is published through a partnership with the Secretary of State’s office and the Boyd Center for Business & Economic Research.
+Its purpose is to provide a snapshot of the state’s economy based on a variety of information, including new business data from the Division of Business Services.